priyadarshini-kumari/priyadarshini-kumari.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I work at Apple, focusing on the intersection of machine learning and health.
+I am a senior ML scientist at Apple.

 Previously at [Sony AI](https://ai.sony/), I contributed to a range of projects, from developing data-efficient machine learning techniques for graph neural networks to creating multimodal perception models integrating text, and olfactory inputs.
 My work spanned applications in biomedical research, olfaction, and gastronomy.